+It was November 1st, 2017.
 I had had a dry cough.
 Nothing horrible, but it persisted for a couple of years.
 My first visit to a respirologist had me diagnosed with Idiosyncratic Pulmonary Fibrosis.
 Also a chronic, deadly disease.
 However, the first CT scan proved that diagnosis unlikely, but did discover “nodes” on my lungs.
 Next possibility was sarcoidosis, another chronic lung condition.
 However, my family doctor told me that it was not very likely as it was quite rare, about one in 11,000.
 A fine needle biopsy missed the biggest node, so finally I was wheeled into the OR on Oct 24th for a wedge biopsy.
 In the meantime a PET scan showed nothing unusual and the surgeon told me after the surgery that what she took out didn’t look like cancer.
 So, when I got the pathology report on Nov 1st that told me it was cancer, a very rare sarcoma in fact, I was totally unprepared.
 Even less so for the numbers.
-My sarcoma is approximately 1 in 3 million, and my specific presentation puts me at approximately 1 in 8 million or so.
+My sarcoma is approximately 1 in a million.
 With those odds, I could have won a lottery.

 I was alone at the time.
 The doctor’s office hadn’t warned me to bring someone.
 I don’t remember getting to my car.
 Shock and numbness.
 That’s all I remember.